Young Harris College - University of Georgia Beekeeping Institute

 Besides offering classes for beekeepers at all levels of experience, the Institute sponsors the Georgia Master Beekeeper Program (GA-MBP) and partners with the Welsh (U.K.) National Bee Keepers Association to provide one of North America’s only two licensing programs for Welsh Honey Judges.

 Improved Honey Show featuring Michael Young, MBE, International Welsh Honey Judge

 One of the most rewarding opportunities of the Institute is the annual Honey Show.
 Besides categories in honey, the Honey Show includes classes in photography, art, candles, section comb honey, mead, and beekeeping gadgets.
 We urge students to participate in the Institute Honey Show, even if you’ve never competed before.

 Upon entry, honey show participants will be asked to certify by signed affidavit that their entry was produced directly by the show entrant.
 Please make sure to allow for a few extra moments when submitting your honey show entries.

 In addition to the curricula, the program is enhanced by respected, regional purveyors of beekeeping supplies, and other related paraphernalia.
 Their attendance offers the convenience of browsing among a wide variety of beekeeping-related resources and gifts without concern over shipping charges.

-Tabitha Davidson Weaver is the onsite conference manager.
-You will meet her at the Welcome/Check-in table when you arrive.
-She will be able to answer any questions you might have thoughout the weekend.
-She will also post information on any last-minute room changes or resolved event issues for your convenience.
-Please be sure to turn in your conference evaluations to Tabitha before you leave.
+Bear & MaryBeth Kelley are the onsite conference managers.
+You will meet them at the Welcome/Check-in table when you arrive.
+They will be able to answer any questions you might have throughout the weekend.
+They will also post information on any last-minute room changes or resolved event issues for your convenience.
+Please be sure to turn in your conference evaluations to them before you leave.

-For any questions specific to the YH/UGA Beekeeping Institute please contact Tabitha at:
+For any questions specific to the YH/UGA Beekeeping Institute please contact Bear and MaryBeth at: